-This edition of the Infrastructure Priority List includes a one-page summary for each project and initiative.
-The summaries for projects include details of when the business case was evaluated by Infrastructure Australia, as well as funding commitments, where they have been published.
-In addition, the initiative summaries now include the date the initiative was first added to the list, enabling readers to understand how initiatives have evolved over time.
+This publication includes a one-page summary for each project and initiative.
+The summaries for projects include details of when the business case was evaluated by Infrastructure Australia, as well as funding commitments, if they have been published.
+Initiative summaries include the date the initiative was first added to the list, enabling readers to track how initiatives have evolved over time.
+We have added a What's new section (page 12) to this edition to make it easier for readers to identify which projects and initiatives have been added to the Priority List since the February 2019 release and which projects and initiatives have been updated.
+Table 1: Geography categories used in the Infrastructure Priority List